gamedesign

 3. Knowledge Constructor

 d.
-Students build knowledge by active exploring real-world issues and problems, developing ideas and theories and pursuing answers and solutions
+Students build knowledge by actively exploring real-world issues and problems, developing ideas and theories, and pursuing answers and solutions.

 4. Innovative Designer